|FANTASY FOOTBALL: Beat the crowds, shop early for playoff defenses|

 Not for their marvelous passing, of course.
 It's their odd decision-making and creative blunders that could make for huge games from just about any fantasy defense.
 (Exhibit A: Jackson's peculiar move where he appears to attempt an old-school jump-pass then gets sacked on the way down.)

 The fact is, there are only a handful of great fantasy defenses.
 If you don't have the Patriots, Giants, Chargers or Lions, your best playoff defense very well may be the most inept quarterback you can find.
 And the key is to get that postseason shopping done early, because everyone will have the same idea once the playoffs start.

 Possibilities for Week 14 - when some 10-team leagues begin the postseason - include Washington (vs. Grossman), Buffalo (vs. rookie John Beck) and even San Francisco (vs. Jackson).

 The next week even the horrid Bengals might look decent against Dilfer or Alex Smith.
-And options abound in Week 16, such as the Redskins facing Jackson and the Chiefs facing the always-getting-sacked Jon Kitna.
+And options abound in Week 16, like the Redskins facing Jackson and the Chiefs facing Jon Kitna.

 As you wonder just how many sacks Kitna's body can endure, here's a look at players to start in Week 12, players to avoid and a few long shots who just might pan out: